maRce10/dynaSpec/README.md

 </center>

-Or speed up (a little tinamou song):
+Or speed it up (a little tinamou song):

 ``` r